top of page

 Search

-How to Do a Knockout Search for Your Coaching, Consulting, or Digital Course Creation Business
+How to Do a Knockout Search for Your Coaching, Consulting, or Digital Course Creation Business (A Guide in 2025)

 Before launching your brand, conducting a knockout search is a crucial step to ensure your business name, logo, or tagline doesn’t conflict with existing trademarks.
 This guide is tailored to help coaches, consultants, and course creators navigate the process with examples relevant to service-based businesses.